Ludolab/cmuctp.github.io/about.md

 sleep, and leveraging game streaming for interactive learning — to give just a few of our many and diverse interests.

-CTP has the interdisciplinary expertise to connect across the university, including the educational gaming work at the [Human-Computer Interaction Institute](https://hcii.cmu.edu) (HCII) to the transformational game capstones at the [Entertainment Technology Center](https://www.etc.cmu.edu/) (ETC).
+The CTP has the interdisciplinary expertise to connect across the university, including the educational gaming work at the [Human-Computer Interaction Institute](https://hcii.cmu.edu) (HCII) to the transformational game capstones at the [Entertainment Technology Center](https://www.etc.cmu.edu/) (ETC).
 We also collaborate with cutting-edge researchers in computer science,